How to contribute

 If your are not an EnMAP-Box core developer, the preferred way to contribute your code code is to use pull requests.

-Forking the EnMAP-box repository allows you to modify the EnMAP-Box code as you like and backup your contributions on a separated Bitbucket repository
+Forking the EnMAP-box repository allows you to modify the EnMAP-Box code as you like and backup your contributions in a separated GitHub repository.
+To create a fork,

 Add the EnMAP-Box repository as upstream repository:

-From now on, you can synchronize the master branch of your forked repository with the EnMAP-Box repository by:
+From now on, you can synchronize your fork with the EnMAP-Box repository by:

 $ git checkout -b my_modifications